Forward thinking to

 Scientific Approach

-A major cause of age-related diseases and the aesthetic signs of ageing is the accumulation of senescent cells in aged tissues and organs; removal of such cells has been shown to be capable of bringing about ‘rejuvenation’ of function in people and animals.
-At SENISCA, we have discovered a new and druggable means to reverse senescence through modulation of RNA splicing.
+A major cause of age-related diseases is the accumulation of senescent cells in ageing tissues and organs.
+In vivo, the removal of senescent cells has been shown to promote tissue ‘rejuvenation’ and improve organ function.
+At SENISCA, we have discovered a novel, officially-recognised, and druggable means to reprogram senescent cells through modulation of dysregulated RNA splicing.

-Our founders have discovered that levels of splicing factors change during ageing, compromising our ability to carry out this ‘fine tuning’ of gene expression.
+SENISCA’s founders have discovered that levels of splicing factors change during ageing, reducing the cells’ ability to conduct this ‘fine tuning’ of gene expression.
 This is a fundamental reason why cells become senescent.
 Compromised molecular resilience is a major cause of the ill health and frailty that accompanies ageing.
-We have demonstrated that restoration of splicing factor levels to those seen in younger cells is able to effectively turn back the ageing clock in old cells, bringing about reversal of senescence.
+SENISCA’s foundational data demonstrate that restoration of splicing factors to the levels seen in younger cells can effectively turn back the ageing clock in senescent cells, bringing about an attenuation of their deleterious functions.

 Photo of Fibroblast cells background First overlay image of Fibroblast cells Second overlay image of Fibroblast cells Proliferating primary human fibroblast cells.